arcweave/arcweave-unity-plugin/README.md

 ## Installation

+Choose one of the following methods:

+### Method 1: Manual Installation from GitHub - Recommended

+1. Download this repository as a ZIP file from [GitHub](https://github.com/arcweave/arcweave-unity-plugin/archive/refs/heads/main.zip)
+2. Extract the ZIP file
+3. Copy the `/Assets/Arcweave` folder into your Unity project's `Assets` folder

+### Method 2: Unity Asset Store

-1. Download the plugin from the Unity Asset Store or this repository.
+1. Get the asset from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/arcweave-for-unity-148326)
-2. Open your Unity project.
+2. Open Unity and go to **Window > Package Manager**
-3. Add the plugin's `/Arcweave` folder to your project's `Assets` folder.
+3. Select **My Assets** from the dropdown
+4. Find **Arcweave for Unity** and click **Download**, then **Import**

+**Note:** This repository is not structured as a UPM (Unity Package Manager) package and cannot be installed via Git URL.

 ---